 How to Clean AC Coils with Commercial Cleaners

 Your Carrier dealer may choose to clean your air conditioner coils with commercially available coil cleaning solutions.
-There are several types available, including foaming cleaners for outdoor condenser coils and self-rinsing cleaners for indoor evaporator coils.
+There are several types available, including foaming cleaners for outdoor.
 These can be found in aerosol cans or available in bulk for use in a low-pressure sprayer.
 When cleaning your outdoor coil, the contractor will likely clear away any surface debris by hand or with a special fin brush.
 Then, they will follow up by applying the commercial cleaner, and rinsing the coil with water depending on the cleaner instructions and manufacturer’s recommendations.
-To clean your indoor evaporator coil, the contractor will most likely clear larger debris by hand or with a special brush, then follow up by applying a self-rinsing evaporator oil product.
-This product will clean the coil effectively and rinse off during the cooling process when the system is turned on.
+To clean your indoor evaporator coil, the contractor will most likely clear larger debris by hand or with a special brush, then follow up with water and mild detergent.

 AC Coil Cleaning is Cost-Effective